rbatorsky/intro-to-rnaseq-with-galaxy/README.md

-### A Tufts University Research Technology Workshop
+### Intro to Bulk RNA Transcriptomics Bioinformatics using Tufts University Galaxy Server

 ## Description
 This course is an introduction to RNA sequencing using Galaxy on [Tufts University's Galaxy server](https://galaxy.cluster.tufts.edu).